iterative/dvc.org/content/blog/2020-06-28-shtab-completion.md

 descriptionLong: |
   We've made a painless tab-completion script generator for Python applications!
   It's called `shtab` and it currently works with `argparse`, `docopt`, and `docopt` to produce `bash` and `zsh` completion scripts.
-DVC itself uses it.
+  This tool was originally created to help `dvc`, but we realised it could be made more generic and valuable to the world's entire ecosystem of Python CLI applications.
 Find out how to take advantage of it in this blog post.

 author: casperdcl
 ---